View PDF Version of Questions & Answers

 Q: What are the guidelines for receiving a post billing waiver.

-A: The CBO will enter a post billing waiver upon processing a claim that has no errors and if the insurance EOB clearly indicated that the service is not covered or that the maximum benefits allowed has been met.
-The notification and details of the post billing waiver are printed on the Provider Claim Summary.
+A: The EI-CBO will enter a post billing waiver upon processing a claim that has no errors and if the insurance EOB clearly indicated that the service is not covered or that the maximum benefits allowed has been met.
+The notification and details of the post billing waiver are printed on the EI-CBO Provider Claim Summary.
 A gray box with the waiver detail will appear underneath the claim that prompted the waiver to be entered.

 Q: When waivers are issued do they cover individual direct services as well as group services?

-A: Individual direct services and group services are separate types of services with different procedure codes and rates of pay therefore they must be treated desperately.
+A: Individual direct services and group services are separate types of services with different procedure codes and rates of pay therefore they must be treated separately.
 Insurance companies sometimes will pay one type of service and not the other.
 In the event, the insurance is covering for one service type there is no need for a waiver to be issued for the service type being covered by the insurance company.

 In the instance of pre-billing waivers, the Service Coordinator must indicate on the Benefit Verification request if it is for individual only, group only or both.
-If nothing is indicated and the waiver is applicable, the CBO will issue the waiver for individual services only.
+If nothing is indicated and the waiver is applicable, the EI-CBO will issue the waiver for individual services only.
 The waiver form will list the service type approved.
-In instances of post billing waivers, depending upon the procedure code billed to the insurance company a waiver is issued for individual or group services.
+In instances of post billing waivers, depending upon the procedure code billed to the insurance company a waiver is issued for either individual or group services.